County mayors discuss reopening and answer resident questions

 “It’s just temporary that’s what I want to remind people that this is all temporary,” he added.

-Mayor Kim adding they all knew how difficult and tough the decision was going to be when Gov. Ige shut everything down.
+Mayor Kim added they all knew how difficult and tough the decision was going to be when Gov. Ige shut everything down.

 “We all knew the tremendous impact that was going to be made when we made the 14-day quarantine rule no matter where you came from and its going to change the world we depend on and the economy,” he said.